 - Data at rest is stored in a digital form on a physical device, like a hard disk or USB drive.

 - Data in transit is digitised information traversing a network, such as when sending an email, accessing data from remote servers, uploading or downloading files to and from the cloud, or communicating via SMS or chat.

 - Data in use is information actively being accessed, processed or loaded into dynamic memory, such as active databases, or files being read, edited or discarded.

 While there are various crossover points among the states, data must be protected in all three and during their transitions from one state to another.
 When a vendor or cloud service provider claims that data is encrypted on its servers, that doesn't mean it is protected in all three states.

-Full disk encryption: seat belts in a car that doesn’t move
+Limitations of full disk encryption: seat belts in a car that don’t move